generationtech/rust-RustyToolbox/rustynail/README.md

 }
 ```

-#### Requirements:
+### Requirements:

+1. Windows Operation system

+2. Nodejs installed

+3. For email notifications, outbound ports required by your email server

-1. Runs on Windows systems and only manages Rust server running on Windows systems
+4. Currently only manages a single Rust server instance per Windows server install

-#### Rust server:
+##### Rust server
-The Rust server needs to be started with a \*.bat file that infinite loops through update-run-update sequence for RustyNail to work.
+The Rust server needs to be started with a \*.bat file (usually this is `Run_DS.bat`) that infinite loops through update-run-update sequence for RustyNail to work.
 Also, runs the update twice, because occasionally, the first run of the Steam update process leaves this file missing: `C:\Rust\Server\rustds\steamapps\appmanifest_258550.acf`

 `Run_DS.bat`
 ```